How To Write A Music Review That Gets Love And Traffic Monday February 27 2023, 11:45 PM

 Make Your Post (And Site) SEO Friendly

-You want to have the type of post that will rank high in google if someone is searching for the music artist that you have reviewed.
-In order to get in the good graces of google, you have to follow the rules of something called SEO.
+You want to have the type of post that will rank high in Google if someone is searching for the music artist that you have reviewed.
+In order to get in the good graces of Google, you have to follow the rules of something called SEO.

-SEO stands for search engine optimization, and the key is to construct your writing in a way that readers and google will find helpful and appealing.
+SEO stands for search engine optimization, and the key is to construct your writing in a way that readers and Google will find helpful and appealing.
 For tips on SEO and music sites, check out my blog on it here.

 Proofread Your Review